JonasWeigand/Robot_Identification/README.md

 Generates the trajectories and data needed for execution on the target system.
 Only required if a new experiment shell be designed and executed on the robot.

-Jonas Weigand \
-Researcher at the Technical University Kaiserslautern, Chair of Machine Tools and Control Systems\
-and at the German Research Center for Artificial Intelligence, Kaiserslautern.\
-jonas.weigand@mv.uni-kl.de\
-March 2021

 # Requirements
 All algorithms run in MATLAB.